 “Is it safe?” is one of the most common questions I’m asked by other indie travelers, and I can understand why when we live in a world where the international news is ever ready to pepper our perceptions with a limited snapshot of a country: The West Bank.
 The Gaza Strip.
 Hamas.
 Hezbollah.
 The Middle East conflict – words have the power to create a sense of danger.

 The general advice is to avoid all travel to Gaza, advice that most people would gladly take.
 However, some of the areas that you may wish to travel to also require more attention than a “turn up and see” approach.
-For example, there has been a recent increase in trouble at the border between Israel and Egypt’s Sinai peninsula, including an incident affecting the beach resort town of Eilat.
+For example, the past few years has seen an increase in trouble at the border between Israel and Egypt’s Sinai peninsula, including an incident affecting the beach resort town of Eilat.
 The border with Egypt is also subject to closure at short notice, so do your research before you visit.

 To the north, the border with Lebanon is subject to ongoing military operations, and the advice is not to visit this area, while the Golan Heights is under dispute with neighboring Syria and is also littered with unexploded land mines, so you must keep to defined routes when you visit.

 The West Bank has actually seen an increase in security in recent years and many tourists visit areas like Bethlehem without incident.
-However, the situation can deteriorate rapidly, and there has been recent disruption around the central area of Hebron, so once again, check before you go.
+However, the situation can deteriorate rapidly, and there have been disruptions around the central area of Hebron, so once again, check before you go.

 Although most visits are trouble free, and I felt nothing other than safe during my stay, problems can flare up quickly, so keep a closer than usual eye on the news and take local advice.
 You should also check with your local foreign office for their view, baring in mind that if you travel to areas when a “do not travel” warning is in place, it is possible that your travel insurance may be invalid and consular assistance may be limited.